elastic/logstash-forwarder/README.md

       # The network section covers network configuration :)
       "network": {
         # A list of downstream servers listening for our messages.
-        # lumberjack will pick one at random and only switch if
+        # logstash-forwarder will pick one at random and only switch if
         # the selected one appears to be dead or unresponsive
         "servers": [ "localhost:5043" ],

         # The path to your client ssl certificate (optional)
-        "ssl certificate": "./lumberjack.crt",
+        "ssl certificate": "./logstash-forwarder.crt",
         # The path to your client ssl key (optional)
-        "ssl key": "./lumberjack.key",
+        "ssl key": "./logstash-forwarder.key",

         # The path to your trusted ssl CA file.
 This is used
         # to authenticate your downstream server.
-        "ssl ca": "./lumberjack_ca.crt",
+        "ssl ca": "./logstash-forwarder.crt",

         # Network timeout in seconds.
-This is most important for lumberjack
+This is most important for
-        # determining whether to stop waiting for an acknowledgement from the
+        # logstash-forwarder determining whether to stop waiting for an
-        # downstream server.
-If an timeout is reached, lumberjack will assume
+        # acknowledgement from the downstream server.
+If an timeout is reached,
-        # the connection or server is bad and will connect to a server chosen
+        # logstash-forwarder will assume the connection or server is bad and
-        # at random from the servers list.
+        # will connect to a server chosen at random from the servers list.
         "timeout": 15
       },